renan-garcia/gem_sorter/README.md

-# GemfileSorter
+# GemSorter

-GemfileSorter is a simple gem to sort the contents of your Gemfile alphabetically while preserving comments and group structure.
+GemSorter is a simple gem to sort the contents of your Gemfile alphabetically while preserving comments and group structure.
 It helps maintain a clean and organized Gemfile.

 ## Features
 * Sorts gems alphabetically.